mocdaniel/dashing-icinga2/README.md

 ### Script

-You can start dashing as daemon by using this script:
+You can start smashing as daemon by using this script:

 ```
 ./restart-dashing